jagritisonasharma/CPSC490_Creative_Legacy/README.md

 I will keep some pull requests open if I'm not sure whether those libraries are awesome, you could [vote for them](https://github.com/jagritisonasharma/data-privacy/pulls) by adding :+1: to them.
 Pull requests will be merged when their votes reach **20**.

-## Audience
-This project is intended for users who want to learn more about data privacy, regulations around data privacy and access information on a company's implemented privacy and ethics policies and protocols.
+## The Project and Goal

+This is an open source project, and anyone can add and keep the list of companies growing.

+Thanks to all contributors, you're awesome and wouldn't be possible without you!
+The goal is to build a categorized community-driven collection of very well-known resources and information.

 # Inspiration
 Inspiration for this project has stemmed from [informationisbeautiful](https://informationisbeautiful.net/visualizations/worlds-biggest-data-breaches-hacks/).